EVerest/EVerest/docs/dev_tools/edm.rst

   repositories afterwards with the commands described in :ref:`Git information at a glance <git_information_at_a_glance>`

-Using the edm CMake Module and dependencies.yaml
+Using the edm CMake module and dependencies.yaml
 ################################################

 To use edm from CMake you have to add the following line to the top-level